Skip to Content

 Besides extending your casting distance and enabling you to react as soon as the fish takes the bait, the best spinning reels for braided lines are packed with features that allow you to recover the line quickly or adjust line tension when fighting a fish.

 The Pflueger President is my favorite entry-level spinning reel for braided lines because it offers a lot of bang for the buck.
-Still, its performance isn’t comparable to that of mid-range and top-of-the-line models like the Penn Spinfisher VI or Van Staal VR.
+Still, its performance isn’t comparable to mid-range and top-of-the-line models like the Penn Spinfisher VI or Van Staal VR.

 My Top Picks at a Glance